 Maybe, like me, you are a Roku person.
 And maybe you noticed this new offering, a sci-fi comedy, We Are Not Alone.
 I’m intrigued.
-I’m intrigued on two main tracks: first, I genuinely think I’ll like watching this; next, I have a feeling this could be one of those turning points, seemingly modest, that proves there’s still some gas in the tank for Roku, which is still struggling to be known as a leader in providing content, beyond its original purpose of making streaming devices.
-A weird and wacky show like this, a mashup of Alf and The Office, is another easy test run leading up to Roku’s own Puffy Chair climb out of relative obscurity as an emerging content maker, much as it was for Netflix.
+I’m intrigued on two main tracks: first, I genuinely think I’ll like watching this; next, I have a feeling this could be one of those turning points which adds to Roku’s profile as an original content provider, as it moves beyond its original purpose of just making streaming devices.
+Last year’s Weird: The Al Yankovic Story was a significant step forward for Roku as a serious original content provider.